 • Pipe coverings – If you want a straightforward solution to hide pipes, get and purchase pipe coverings.
 Available in most hardware stores, you also get to choose the color and material that will match the look of your bathroom.
 Some of the common choices for materials are metal, resin, and wood.

-How to Stabilize a Pedestal Sink
+How to Stabilize

 To fix this, here are steps to follow.

-2. Check the cause of the wobble – One of the probable causes that the pedestal sink wobbles is that something is beneath it so make sure to make and if you find something, take it out.
+2. Check the cause of the wobble – One of the probable causes that the wobbles is that something is beneath it so make sure to make and if you find something, take it out.
 It may also be caused by the house settling or the tiles have cracked.
 Make necessary repairs on the flooring as you go.

-How To Remove A Pedestal Sink
+How To Remove

-1. Turn off all water supply valves and unscrew the hose that connects the sink valves to the faucet using adjustable pliers.
+1. Turn off all water supply valves and unscrew the hose that connects the valves to the faucet using adjustable pliers.
 Make sure to place a bucket underneath to avoid a mess.

 2. Use a P-trap to hold the train stub out and loosen the nuts by hand or use adjustable pliers and take them out.

-4. Locate the mounting nuts and use a wrench to loosen them (Make sure to lift the sink and hold it upwards as the nuts loosen) and then place the sink on the floor or table.
+4. Locate the mounting nuts and use a wrench to loosen them (Make sure to lift the sink and hold it upwards as the nuts loosen) and then place the fixture on the floor or table.

 5. Use adjustable pliers to remove the faucet and the drain assembly altogether.